 Did you know?

 Did you know that most of the serotonin that is made in your body is made in your digestive tract?
 That’s right, the gut makes a substantial amount of serotonin and it circulates around your body through the blood stream.
 The sticky part of your blood (platelets) take up serotonin.
 It plays an important role in blood clotting.
-A new study into the dangers of antidepressants notes that:
+A study into the dangers of antidepressants notes that:

 “Indeed, serotonin regulates growth, development, reproduction, thermoregulation, tissue repair, maintenance, electrolyte balance, mitochondrial function, and the storage, mobilization and distribution of energetic resources.
 By blocking the transporter in the brain and the periphery, selective serotonin reuptake inhibitors (SSRIs), which are the most widely prescribed ADs [antidepressants], could potentially degrade many adaptive processes.”